emmanuelkehinde/TwittaSave-Web/README.md

 ## Download Twitter Videos and Gifs directly to your device (PC or Mobile).

 ### How to use
-- Copy the tweet url, paste it and tap the download button.
+- Copy the link to the tweet (tweet url), paste it and tap the download button.